 top of page

 Moore has produced numerous independent documentaries that have aired on PBS and in various film festivals including Charm City (1996), Song in the Crisis (2004), Sovereign Nation/Sovereign Neighbor (2006), The Good Radical (2009), Sick Building (2014) and Jalen and Joanna: A Lead Paint Story (2017).
-She is also the director of the "Can We Talk?
+She is also the director of the 2018 "Can We Talk?
 Difficult Conversations with Underrepresented People of Color" series.
+In 2024, she will release two feature length films, Decolonizing Science and Harm in the Water.

-She is a well regarded public speaker and instructor who has presented at national conferences, federal agencies, colleges and universities throughout the U.S. In 2016, she was commended by Crain's magazine as one of 10 professors of merit in the field of journalism.
+She is a well regarded public speaker and instructor who has presented at national conferences, federal agencies, colleges and universities throughout the U.S. In 2016, she was commended by Crain's magazine as one of 10 professors of merit in the field of journalism education.

-She serves on the board of Story in the Public Square, the Rhode Island Black Film Festival, is a mentor for the She serves on the board of Story in the Public Square, the Rhode Island Black Film Festival, is a mentor for the Mellon Faculty of Color Working Group for the New England Humanities Council, advisor for the American Geophysical Union's LandInG program, and is a former board member of The Metcalf Institute for Marine and Environmental Reporting.
-She has been active in mentoring women of color interested in documentary film production.
+She has been on several boards including Story in the Public Square, The Rhode Island Black Film Festival and The Metcalf Institute for Marine and Environmental Reporting.
+She has long been active in mentoring women of color interested in documentary film production.

 She earned her B.A. from Syracuse University in Latin American Studies and an M.A. in Media Studies and documentary film from The New School for Social Research.
-Her PhD, which she completed at the European Graduate School for Media and Communication, focuses on black aesthetics, metaphysical philosophy.
+She completed her PhD, in art and philosophy, at The European Graduate School.

 She resides in Rhode Island with her husband and daughter.